-37 has the same meaning as in RCW 28A.150.010. - 38 (((11) "Satisfied" means paid-in-full. - 39 (12) "Teacher)) (10) "Shortage area" means ((a shortage of 40 elementary or secondary school teachers in a specific subject area,
+has the same meaning as in RCW 28A.150.010.

+- (((11) "Satisfied" means paid-in-full.

+- (12) "Teacher)) (12) "Shortage area" means ((a shortage of elementary or secondary school teachers in a specific subject area, discipline, classification,)) an endorsement or geographic area as defined by the Washington professional educator standards board, in

-- 1 discipline, classification,)) an endorsement or geographic area as - 2 defined by the Washington professional educator standards board, in - 3 consultation with the office of the superintendent of public - 4 instruction, with a shortage of certificated employees. - 5 Sec.
-206. RCW 28B.102.030 and 2012 c 229 s 563 are each amended to read as follows: - 7 ADMINISTRATION. ((The future teachers conditional scholarship and - 8 loan repayment program is established.
+- 1 consultation with the office of the superintendent of public - 2 instruction, with a shortage of certificated employees.
+"Shortage - 3 area" must be defined biennially using quantitative and qualitative - 4 measures. - 5 Sec.
+207. RCW 28B.102.030 and 2012 c 229 s 563 are each amended 6 to read as follows: - 7 ADMINISTRATION. ((The future teachers conditional scholarship and - 8 loan repayment program is established.
 The program shall be - 9 administered by the student achievement council.))
-In administering - 10 ((the)) educator conditional scholarship and loan repayment programs - 11 under this chapter, the council shall have the following powers and - 12 duties: - 13 (1) Select ((students)) persons to receive conditional - 14 scholarships or loan repayments; - 15 (2) Adopt necessary rules and guidelines; - 16 (3) Publicize the programs in collaboration with the office of - 17 the superintendent of public instruction and the Washington - 18 professional educator standards board; - 19 (4) Collect and manage repayments from ((students)) participants - 20 who do not meet their ((teaching)) service obligations under this - 21 chapter; and - 22 (5) Solicit and accept grants and donations from public and - 23 private sources for the program. - NEW SECTION.
+In administering - 10 ((the)) educator conditional scholarship and loan repayment programs - 11 under this chapter, the student achievement council shall have the - 12 following powers and duties: - 13 (1) Select ((students)) persons to receive conditional - 14 scholarships or loan repayments; - 15 (2) Adopt necessary rules and guidelines; - 16 (3) Publicize the programs in collaboration with the office of - 17 the superintendent of public instruction and the Washington - 18 professional educator standards board; - 19 (4) Collect and manage repayments from ((students)) participants - 20 who do not meet their ((teaching)) service obligations under this - 21 chapter; and - 22 (5) Solicit and accept grants and donations from public and - 23 private sources for the program. - 24 NEW SECTION.
 Sec.
-207. A new section is added to chapter - 25 28B.102 RCW to read as follows: - 26 PARTICIPANT SELECTION.
+208. A new section is added to chapter - 25 28B.102 RCW to read as follows: - 26 PARTICIPANT SELECTION.
 (1) The office shall develop a - 27 application process for each program under this chapter.
-The office - 28 may use the same application process for more than one program. - 29 (2)(a) The office shall convene a selection team to review the - 30 applications and select eligible participants for each program based - 31 on the minimum qualifications established in this section and any - 32 additional qualifications established in each program description - 33 under this chapter. - 34 (b) Each selection team must include stakeholders of the relevant - 35 program including, if applicable, representatives of the office of - 36 the superintendent of public instruction, the Washington professional - 37 educator standards board, educator preparation programs, and educator - 38 associations.

-1 (3) A person qualifying for a conditional scholarship program 2 under this chapter, at a minimum, must:
+The office - 28 may use the same application process for more than one program. - 29 (2) The office shall consult with a stakeholder group to develop - 30 awarding criteria, consistent with the requirements in this section, - 31 for the selection of eligible participants for each program based on - 32 the minimum qualifications established in this section and any - 33 additional qualifications established in each program description - 34 under this chapter. - 35 (3) A person qualifying for a conditional scholarship program - 36 under this chapter, at a minimum, must: